Celerium/Celerium.Auvik/docs/site/pollers/Get-AuvikSNMPPollerSetting.md

 # Get-AuvikSNMPPollerSetting

 ## SYNOPSIS
-Provides Details about one or more SNMP Poller Settings.
+Provides Details about one or more SNMP Poller Settings

 ## SYNTAX